Beliavsky/Fortran-code-on-GitHub/README.md

 [CWT](https://github.com/khaors/CWT): calculates the Continuous Wavelet Transform of a signal using the Morlet and Mexican Hat mother wavelets, by Oscar Garcia-Cabrejo

+[dynamics](https://github.com/jchristopherson/dynamics): library of routines for the analysis of dynamic systems, by Jason Christopherson.
+It can compute linear frequency response functions for LTI systems, perform modal analysis of an LTI system, compute the frequency response of nonlinear systems in such a manner as to expose nonlinear behaviors such as jump phenomenon, and fit transfer functions to experimental data.

 [EnKF_analysis](https://github.com/geirev/EnKF_analysis): EnKF (Ensemble Kalman Filter) analysis routines in Fortran 90, by Geir Evensen.
 Stochastic and SQRT formulations with subspace inversion.
 There is a related [book](https://enkf.nersc.no/).

 [Exponentes-de-Lyapunov](https://github.com/Cygnus000/Exponentes-de-Lyapunov): code by Cygnus000 for the algorithm of the paper [Lyapunov Characteristic Exponents for smooth dynamical systems and for hamiltonian systems; a method for computing all of them.](https://link.springer.com/article/10.1007/BF02128236), by Giancarlo Benettin et al., Meccanica (1980)